 This question is one of the best examples when it comes to basic Salesforce developer interview questions.
 Apex is essential for Salesforce developers to know and master, so do give it a lot of attention while preparing for your job interview.

 Question 8: What is a ‘bucket field’?

-Bucket fields are used when admins need to create a report on user activity.
+Bucket fields are essential to know in Salesforce interview questions.
+They are used when admins need to create a report on user activity.
 Bucket fields allow you to group the data in quite a broad manner, eliminating the need for complex function performance.
 This saves a lot of time, especially when you need to generate a report ASAP.

 There are typically two situations in which Apex Triggers can be issued to run – before saving a record and then after the saving process is complete.
 Both of these runtimes have different purposes: if you issue an Apex Trigger before the saving process, it will check and verify the information that you’re trying to save.
 On the other hand, if Apex Triggers are issued after saving, they are used to reach certain specific user data.

 Question 11: Why is ‘SaaS’ used with Salesforce?

 Probably one of the more difficult Salesforce interview questions, at least when it comes to the basics.
 This is because it’s a double question – to answer why it’s used with Salesforce, you have to first know what SaaS is.

 SaaS stands for “Software-as-a-Service”.
 It is a subscription-based model of providing a service.
 This means that a customer can cancel his or her subscription at any given time, thus avoiding any penalties.
 It’s a great model to build your company-customer relationship upon.